 A growing collection of online resources to help families keep reading and learning.

 Use your library card to download audiobooks and ebooks.
 You may borrow up to three books at a time and place holds on books that are currently checked out.
 Need a library card?
-You may apply for one online. [http://curtislibrary.com/cloudlibrary-ebooks-audiobooks/]
+Apply for one online or in the library. [http://curtislibrary.com/cloudlibrary-ebooks-audiobooks/]

 Animated talking picture books and read-along chapter books, in English, French, and Spanish.
 Online eBooks including classics, graphic novels, and non-fiction are also available.
 Stream online, no downloading needed.

 Use the link above to access Little Pim with your Curtis Library card!
 Little Pim makes learning a foreign language easy and accessible to all kids–at the age they learn best, from 0 to 6 years.
 Little Pim keeps kids entertained while inspiring in them a lifelong love of language learning.